grafana/grafana-plugin-examples/examples/datasource-http/README.md

-# HTTP API data source
+# Grafana Data Source Plugin Template

 This example queries data from an HTTP API.